d2l-ai/d2l-en/chapter_crashcourse/autograd.md

 ## Summary

 * MXNet provides an `autograd` package to automate the calculation of derivatives.
-To use it so, we first attach gradients to variables, record the computation, and then run the backward function.
+To use it, we first attach gradients to those variables with respect to which we desire partial derivartives.
+We then record the computation of our target value, executed its backward function, and access the resulting gradient via our variable's `grad` attribute.
 * We can detach gradients and pass head gradients to the backward function to control the part of the computation will be used in the backward function.
-* The running modes of MXNet include the training mode and the prediction mode.
-We can determine the running mode by `autograd.is_training()`.
+* The running modes of MXNet include *training mode* and *prediction mode*.
+We can determine the running mode by calling `autograd.is_training()`.

 ## Exercises